ninjarlz/project_roentgen/README.md

 * The cursor can take the form of crossed arrows when the circle is being dragged and a hand with the index finger outstretched when it points at the specific circle.
 * There is a scrollbar on the left panel containing circles' data panels.
 * Circles have randomly generated colors.
 This also applies to the circles' data panels (**Point** label and the panels' outlines).
 * The user is not able to place one circle on top of another.
 This is the case for both dragging the circle and modifying its coordinates via the panel.
+* All backend classes (placed in 'model' and 'utils' packages) are described by the set of appropriate Javadocs.
+* All classes in the 'model' package possess tests written with JUnit.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.